CPSuperstore-Inc/eBookReader/README.md

 `pip3 install pyttsx3` or `pip install pyttsx3` depending on how your Python environment is set up.

+The project also relies on the `gensim` library.
+This can be installed via:

+`pip3 install gensim` or `pip install gensim` depending on how your Python environment is set up.

 If I have missed anything, please submit an issue to let me know at (https://github.com/CPSuperstore-Inc/eBookReader/issues)

 ## Usage